 Right now, I'm in a very good phase.
 I think it's super fun, says Nilsson in the victory interview on SVT's broadcast.

 It looked like it would be a battle between the home athlete Emilie Fleten and Stina Nilsson in the 54-kilometer long race.
-When there were around 14 kilometers left, the duo was around 25 seconds ahead of the nearest competitor, but when there was just over a mile left, Nilsson pulled away from Fleten.
+When there were around 14 kilometers left, the duo was around 25 seconds ahead of the next competitor, but when there was just over a mile left, Nilsson pulled away from Fleten.

 Sometimes this year, I've regretted not having pushed when I've felt energetic, because you don't know how long you'll feel energetic, says Nilsson.

 A decisive pull.
 Nilsson could calmly and securely stride towards her second straight victory in the 31-year-old's first Ski Classics season.
-The Swede was 36 seconds ahead of Norwegian Anikken Gjerde Alnæs, who caught up with her compatriot Fleten on the final stretch.
+The Swede was 36 seconds ahead of Norwegian Anikken Gjerde Alnæs, who caught up with compatriot Fleten on the final stretch.

 It was a fantastically good day.
 Super body and super skis, says Nilsson.